 On March 4th, a heavy schedule began with a meeting with Prime Minister Brown and his wife Sarah at 10 Downing Street.
 This was followed by a visit to the Lewisham Town Hall, Sainsbury’s Supermarket in Greenwich, Olympic Park and the Palace of Westminster where President Zuma addressed members of the British Parliament and members of the South Africa and Africa All Party Parliamentary Groups.
 Wembley Stadium was the last afternoon stop for the visitors, where President Zuma took a penalty on the football pitch to promote this year’s FIFA World Cup, to be held in his motherland.
 A presentation was also given on 2018 World Cup bid by England.
 A banquet at the Guildhall was held in the evening hosted by The Lord Mayor and Corporation of London, and attended by TRH the Duke and Duchess of Gloucester.

 The final day of the visit and President Zuma was formally farewelled at the Grand Entrance of Buckingham Palace by Queen Elizabeth and Prince Philip, before heading off to an audience with HRH the Prince of Wales at Clarence House, where they discussed climate change and youth opportunities.
 Mrs Zuma visited Hammersmith Hospital.

 Click here to view the state visit thread for more information and pictures.Filed under British Royals

-Tagged Elizabeth II, Football, President Zuma, Prime Minister Brown, South Africa, Sport, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales.
+Tagged Elizabeth II of the United Kingdom, Football, President Zuma of South Africa, Prime Minister Brown of the United Kingdom, South Africa, Sport, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales.